Hua Hin, Thailand

 - What is life like as an expat in your area?

-- What do expats in Hua Hin appreciate most about the local culture?
+- What advice to expats in Hua Hin have about housing?

 - What are medical services in Hua Hin like?

 - Are healthcare and health insurance expensive in Hua Hin?